 Learning Seminars: Our community of learners is diverse, and each fellow brings a different lens to their work.
 Let’s learn from and with each other.
 Participate in six learning seminars on topics relevant to work in the Jewish nonprofit sector.
 Seminars will take place six times a year in various locations.

 Commitment to the Jewish Nonprofit Sector: Our goal is to develop high-quality professionals for work in the Jewish nonprofit sector.
-Fellows will commit to at least one year of employment after graduation within a Jewish nonprofit organization, Jewish day school, or synagogue, preferably the five boroughs of New York City, Long Island, or Westchester.
+Fellows will commit to at least one year of employment after graduation within a Jewish nonprofit organization, Jewish day school, or synagogue, preferably in the five boroughs of New York City, Long Island, or Westchester.

 In addition to general scholarship, we also offer scholarships for students who are interested in a career with UJA: